ANTIGUA - FUN THINGS TO SEE AND DO

 Sunny Antigua, with its turquoise seas, is a welcome sight for winter-weary visitors seeking a change from white and grey landscapes.
-Relaxing on a sandy beach, pina colada in hand, is a top priority on arrival, for most visitors.
+Relaxing on a sandy beach, piña colada in hand, is a top priority on arrival, for most visitors.
 After a while, however, even the most dedicated sunbather develops an urge for other diversions.

 Since Antigua is only 25 kilometres wide, you never have to travel far to see the sights.
 But how do you decide what to see and do?
 For starters, review this checklist for activities that match your interests.

-| People watch crashing surf at Devil's bridge.
-Antigua. |
+Crashing surf at Devil's bridge |

-| Photo © Barb & Ron Kroll |
+Photo © Barb & Ron Kroll |

 Sightseeing